- Undergraduate Students

 - Birmingham is at the centre of the UK motorway system, and is well served by coaches to locations across the UK.

-- Rail links are excellent; a journey to London takes 1 hour 15 minutes.
+- Rail links are excellent; a journey to London takes one hour 15 minutes.

-- Birmingham International Airport, just 8 miles from the city centre, is a major hub with destinations throughout the UK, Europe, North America and Asia.
+- Birmingham International Airport, just eight miles from the city centre, is a major hub with destinations throughout the UK, Europe, North America and Asia.